Delusion: Types

+French psychiatry (which is influenced by psychoanalysis), however, also establishes a difference between "paranoid" (paranoïde) and "paranoiac" (paranoïaque) delusion.
+The paranoid delusion, observed in schizophrenia, is non-systematized and is characterized by a disorganized structure and confused speech and thoughts.
+The paranoiac delusion, observed in paraphrenia, is highly systematized (which means it is very organized and clear) and focuses on a single theme.

 Themes

 In addition to these categories, delusions often manifest according to a consistent theme.
 Although delusions can have any theme, certain themes are more common.
 Some of the more common delusion themes are: